shashijonchhe/gitForBeginners/README.md

-this is the learning tutorial for git commands
+this is the learning tutorial for git command.I am adding some new.